State denies funding application for Taylor School upgrade in Foxboro

 “We really weren’t that surprised,” Berdos said Tuesday night, reminding committee members that it took three years before the state finally approved funding for the Burrell School project.
 “They only have so much money they are able to distribute.”

-In that instance, the town was reimbursed $14.6 million — approximately 56 percent of allowable items — for the Burrell project, with local taxpayers footing the remainder of the $34.7 million price tag.
+In that instance, Foxboro was reimbursed $14.6 million — approximately 56 percent of allowable items — for the Burrell project, with local taxpayers footing the remainder of the $34.7 million price tag.

 This year, Berdos said the authority’s board of directors voted Dec.
 21 to green-light building projects from 10 communities, including Brockton, Chicopee, East Bridgewater, Marlboro, Salem, Swansea, West Bridgewater and Wrentham — as well as the Blackstone-Millville and Franklin County regional school districts.